gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 - _masterSafe_: This is the `MASTER_SAFE` you generated and exported in the previous step.
 You should set the value to \$MASTER_SAFE
 - _numBrackets_: The fleet size determines how many brackets you want to deploy.
 This number must be less than or equal to 20.
-- _baseTokenId_: You are specifying two tokens you want to provide liquidity for, the baseToken and the _quoteTokenId_ via their indices.
+- _baseTokenId_: You are specifying two tokens you want to provide liquidity for, the base token and the quote token, via their indices.
+This is the id of the first token you want to trade.
 In order to get the index of a token, look into the next section.
 - _quoteTokenId_: specifies the second token you want to trade via its index.
 In order to determine the index, see the [section](####-Getting-the-index-of-your-tokens).
 - _depositBaseToken_: This is the cumulative sum of all baseTokens you want to deposit into all brackets
 - _depositQuoteToken_: This is the cumulative sum of all quoteTokens you want to deposit into all brackets